 Those who felt more compassion towards themselves had better satisfaction in their relationships.
 They cared for and supported their partners more.
 These people did not try to control their partners as much and gave them more space.
 They also showed less verbal hostility towards them.

 In a sentence, they had more positivity in their relationships.

-So, if you want more romance and security in your relationships, make sure you’re more kind to yourself too.People who are kind to themselves are also more caring and intimate with their partners.
+So, if you want more romance and security in your relationships, make sure you are more kind to yourself too.People who are kind to themselves are also more caring and intimate with their partners.
 Click To Tweet

-√ A Courteous Call: If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.
+√ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.

 This post may contain affiliate links.
 Disclosure.